LNG Waterfront Project Receives Federal Approval

 The project is also designed to withstand a 500-year storm event and 50 years of sea-level rise, according to FERC.

 The FERC report dismisses any responsibility to address public health and environmental impacts within the predominately low-income and minority neighborhoods that abut the city’s working waterfront.

 “We take the current conditions as they are and ask whether impacts of the proposed project, when added to the status quo, will cause disproportionately high and adverse impacts.
 As discussed below, we find they will not,” according to FERC.

 The board noted that it does have to comply with the 1994 executive order that requires federal agencies to make environmental justice part of its mission “by identifying and addressing, as appropriate, disproportionately high adverse human health or environmental effects of its activities on minority and low-income populations.”

 The FERC commissioners also noted that the project helps the local economy, won’t worsen traffic and air quality, and will have an overall minimal impact on minority and low-income populations.

 National Grid’s LNG facility encountered a wide range of opposition.
-Many opponents equated the project with the proposed natural-gas/diesel-fired plant proposed for Burrillville.
+Many opponents equated the project with the proposed natural gas/diesel power plant proposed for Burrillville.
 They also turned out en masse for hearings before the state’s Coastal Resources Management Council.

 Opponents include Mayor Jorge Elorza, members of the City Council and General Assembly, business owners, environmental groups, and residents of South Providence and from across the state.